AriFordsham/GHCWiki/roles.md

 Returning to the earlier `F` example, we would learn that `e` and `g` should be marked nominal, as they are both scrutinized.
 Therefore, the final inferred roles for `k`, `e`, `f`, `g`, and `h` are `nominal`, `nominal`, `representational`, `nominal`, and `phantom`.

+**RAE:** This works well for *closed* type families, but is ineffective with open type/data families (associated or not).
+I propose that open families default to nominal roles.
+This is quite like how open families' type variables default to kind `Type`.
+Edit: I see this addressed below, but the opening paragraph for this section mentions inference for open families. **End RAE**

 ## Role checking for type families